 - You have to keep the dog muzzled and leashed while in public

 - The dog must be kept securely in the home

-Clearly, the differences of opinion will continue into the future although it seems unlikely that dogs belonging to the current banned breeds will be allowed into the UK any time soon.
+The differences of opinion about the legislation will continue into the future, but it seems unlikely that dogs belonging to the current banned breeds will be allowed into the UK any time soon.